jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 - Polymorphism is when different data types can respond to the same interface (public method calls), often in different ways.
 This code demonstrates polymorphism since each of the different classes `Animal`, `Fish` and `Dog` all respond to the same method invocation of `.eat`, but have different behaviours (i.e., the `puts` method invocation and different associated string arguments).
 For example, the `eat` method of class `Animal` outputs `I eat.` to the screen, whereas the `eat` method of class `Fish` outputs `I eat plankton.` to the screen.

+- This code demonstrates polymorphism through inheritance. `Fish` and `Dog` are both subclasses to `Animal` and inherit (though also override) the `eat` instance method.
+Thus, both `Fish` and `Dog` objects can invoke and respond (with different string return values) to the invocation of the `eat` instance method.

 ---

 12